What is a Trustee?

 What sort of skills do trustees need?

 Trustees are active leaders in their schools and need a balance of skills and experiences.
-They need to work well in a team, be able to put plans in place for the school's future, ask challenging questions and have good communications skills.
-It helps to have an understanding of financial matters and the education sector, and experience in managing people.
+They need to work well in a team, be able to put plans in place for the school's future, ask challenging questions and have good communication skills.
+It helps to have strong links to one or several of the school's communities, as well as an understanding of financial matters and the education sector, and experience in managing people.

 How do I become a trustee?